Wachovia: Latin drug cartel money laundering

 In April 2008, the Wall Street Journal reported that federal prosecutors had initiated a probe into Wachovia and other U.S. banks for aiding drug money laundering by Mexican and Colombian money-transfer companies, also known as casas de cambio.
 These companies help Mexican immigrants in the United States send remittances back to family in Mexico, but it is widely known that they also present a significant money-laundering risk.
 However, not only is it a "lucrative industry" that is able to charge high fees, but Wachovia also viewed it as a way to gain a foothold in the Hispanic banking market.

-In March 2010, Wachovia admitted "serious and systemic" violations of the Bank Secrecy Act that allowed Mexican and Colombian drug cartels to launder $378.4 billion between 2004 and 2007, the "largest violation of the Bank Secrecy Act".
-It negotiated a deferred prosecution agreement with the Justice Department to resolve criminal charges for willfully failing to set up an effective anti-money-laundering program.
+In March 2010, Wachovia admitted to having insufficient anti-money laundering controls on $378.4 billion of transfers between 2004 and 2007.
+The violations were described as "serious and systemic" and as the "largest violation of the Bank Secrecy Act".
+The oversight violations allowed Mexican and Colombian drug cartels to launder at least $110 million.
+Wachovia negotiated a deferred prosecution agreement with the Justice Department to resolve criminal charges for willfully failing to set up an effective anti-money-laundering program.
 It agreed to forfeit $110 million and pay a $50 million fine to the U.S. Treasury.

 Reports in Bloomberg Businessweek in June 2010 and The Observer in April 2011 shed light on the extent to which Wachovia went to turn a blind eye, including by ignoring the warnings and suspicious activity reports (SARs) of its London-based director of anti-money-laundering.